 Since mobile apps have to be downloaded from an app store, it assures that an app has been through Google’s or Apple’s screening and hence is secured and compatible with a device.
 For developers, the process of getting a mobile app approved by an app store can be long and sometimes not successful, due to sometimes rigorous yet necessary screening to protect the end-user.

 On the contrary, web apps are loaded from the internet browser which means that safety and security are not guaranteed.
 Users do not have to download a web app into their devices and worry about its updates.
 Moreover, web apps can adapt and be responsive to any device.
 So opening a web app from your mobile device doesn’t look pixelated or low quality if the website is optimized for mobile and hence mobile-friendly.

 According to Gartner, worldwide spending on technology will reach $4 trillion by the end of 2019.
-The fastest growth rate has happened within enterprise software, IT services, and data-center spending.
+The fastest growth rate has happened within enterprise software, IT consultancy, and data-center spending.
 For instance, a poorly managed computer can cost up to $5000 per year.
 In addition, thinking of all the associated networks (servers, routers, printers, etc.), the final cost can turn into $8500 per PC annually.
 But rest assured, you can always find a solution if you remember things that can limit your cost of development.
 And how is it with web and mobile apps’ development costs?

 Developing a mobile app is quite expensive.
 Depending on the features, you should expect a starting price somewhere around $10000.
 Therefore, in the beginning, you should clearly identify what type of app you want to build, because if you start adding features that will change anyway, the cost of an app will spiral out of control.